 Mount Rushmore Today

-Each year around 3 million visitors from all over the world travel to Mount Rushmore to admire and be inspired by Gutzon Borglum’s sculpture.
+Each year around two million visitors from all over the world travel to Mount Rushmore to admire and be inspired by Gutzon Borglum’s sculpture.
 To help maintain the sculpture, National Park Service staff repel over the faces to inspect and caulk any cracks or fissures that they find.
 They use a silicone sealant, which seals out moisture and helps prevent ice and snow from penetrating into the cracks and splitting or damaging the sculpture.